 7. The Rape of Proserpina by Bernini (Room IV)

 This really shows Bernini’s engineering marvel.
-The statue was literally designed for the room, a beautiful Baroque touch to tie in your surroundings, and features a violent twisting scene of Pluto coming to claim his wife Proserpina.
+Designed for Borghese’s largest entertaining room and the attention of his guests, the statue features a violent twisting scene of Pluto coming to claim his wife Proserpina.

 It was completed around 1622, a few years after the last statue.
-Today, Bernini’s most famed statue in the gallery is Apollo and Daphne, for good reason but in the 17th century, this was undoubtedly the prize of Borghese’s collection.
-Notice how it is designed for his largest entertaining room and the attention of his guests.
+Today, Bernini’s most famed statue in the gallery is Apollo and Daphne, and for good reason.
+But in the 17th century, this was undoubtedly the prize of Borghese’s collection.

 The story is that Pluto, the god of the dead and underworld, came to abduct Proserpina, goddess of agriculture and daughter of Jupiter, the god of gods, while she was picking flowers one afternoon.

 Out of sadness, Proserpina stopped making the world bloom and all things died.
 Jupiter intervened and made a deal with Pluto.
 Proserpina would spend half the year with Pluto and half the year above ground.
-It is an incredible story as you see how early persons struggled with the idea of seasons and how to explain it.
+In this incredible story, we see how early people struggled with the idea of the seasons and how to explain them.
 A story of gods makes it easier to digest.

 The statue behind it is phenomenal and was met with rave reviews upon its completion.
 An incredibly violent twisting action shows Pluto in all his strength taking Proserpina from the world.

 Make sure you look for three things.
 First, Pluto’s fingers gripping into Proserpina’s thighs (above).
 You get the feeling and texture of our legs and how they differ from Pluto’s hand.
-His fingers grip into what is quite literally the thigh of a woman.
-Obviously all an illusion by the master Bernini – they’re literally cut from the same stone.
+His fingers grip into what we recognize as the thigh of a woman.
+It is all obviously an illusion by the master, Bernini, because they are literally cut from the same stone.

-Second, you can see the sweat dripping from Pluto’s back.
-No, it’s not a watermark or stain.
-It is Bernini giving life to stone.
-Finally, look for light coming through the cloak of Proserpina.
-Bernini sands it down so thin it is almost transparent.
+Also, look for the sweat dripping from Pluto’s back.
+No, it’s not a watermark or stain—it is Bernini giving life to stone.
+Finally, look for light shining through the cloak of Proserpina.
+Bernini sanded it down so thin it is almost transparent.
+Incredible!

-6. Apollo & Daphne by Bernini (Room III)
+6. Apollo and Daphne by Bernini (Room III)

-Bernini started to work on this sculpture in 1622 under the commission of Scipione Borghese and he finally ended his work in 1625.
-It is considered one of his masterpieces due to the details and motion combined with its fragility.
-It is with little argument the masterpiece of the gallery.
+Bernini started working on this sculpture in 1622 under the commission of Scipione Borghese and he finally ended his work in 1625.
+Due to the combination of the details and motion with its fragility, this statue is considered one of his masterpieces and, with little argument, the masterpiece of the gallery.

-The statue is an incredible work of art for more reasons simply good old fashioned sculpting which is an understatement.
-It tells a detailed story as you walk around it.
-Something you have to see for yourself in person.
+The statue is not only an incredible work of art because of its master sculpting but for the detailed story it tells as you walk around it—something you have to see for yourself.

-Legend has it that Apollo was walking through the woods and encountered Daphne and Eros who many of us know as cupid.
-He began to mock and make fun of cupid, I imagine for his size, and eventually, cupid became frustrated and retaliated.
+Legend has it that Apollo encountered Daphne and Eros (or Cupid) when he was walking through the woods.
+He began to mock Cupid (I imagine for his size), and eventually, cupid became frustrated and retaliated.

-Modern society only describes cupid’s good side.
-Shooting golden arrows and helping people fall in love.
-Well, he also had led arrows in his repertoire and I bet you can guess what they did.
-He shot Apollo with a golden arrow and Daphne with the led one.
-Apollo saw Daphne and fell immediately in love.
-Daphne saw Apollo and the led arrow had the opposite effect.
+Modern society only describes Cupid’s good side: shooting golden arrows and helping people fall in love.
+Well, he also had lead arrows in his repertoire, and I bet you can guess what they did.
+He shot Apollo with a golden arrow and Daphne with a lead one.
+Apollo saw Daphne and immediately fell in love.
+Daphne saw Apollo and the lead arrow had the opposite effect.

 Apollo raced after Daphne through the forest madly in love.
-Daphne pleaded with her father, who happened to be Penues the River God, to free her from Apollo.
+Daphne pleaded with her father, Penues the River God, to free her from Apollo.

-Apollo, in turn, used his power of eternal youth and this is now the reason Laurel trees are evergreen!
+Apollo, in turn, used his power of eternal youth and this is the reason that Laurel trees are evergreen!